 Also, do all these antennas go thru coax cables?
 We are using computer monitors and projection screens without those connectors but our DirecTV satellite receiver has coax input so maybe we can rig it with that since I believe we bought the receivers and won't have to give them back after 'cutting the cord'.

 You're welcome for the response.

-The EZ HD TV antenna is an excellent choice for an outdoor application.
-The preamplifier best suited for the conditions is the HDP 269.
+The EZ HD TV antenna > is an excellent choice for an outdoor application.
+The EZ HD is designed to receive both VHF and UHF digital signals.
+The preamplifier best suited for the conditions is the LNA 200 >.
 This unit will supply up to four TV locations.

 Yes, the antennas all use coax cable.

 I think your best amplifier option that will avoid overload and provide enough signal amplification for the entire system is the Winegard LNA 200 preamplifier.
-This unit has a excellent signal input capacity and offers 20 dB gain on the UHF signals and 15 dB on VHF.
-The UHF signals do require more amplification than VHF signals do to get the same results.
-This is do to the coax cable having less resistance to VHF signals.
-The LNA 200 should be ideal.
+This unit has a excellent signal input capacity and offers 20 dB gain on the LNA 200 should be ideal.

 The EZ HD antenna will provide strong incoming TV signals to the LNA 200 preamplifier.
-The LNA 200 will add the 20 db gain UHF and 15 dB VHF to the signals from the EZ HD.
+The LNA 200 will add the 20 db gain to the signals from the EZ HD.
 Between the gain of the EZ HD and the gain of the LNA 200 the signal coming out of the LNA 200 should be strong enough to supply the entire system.

 Ok I made my purchase!

 Denny.
 I couldn't be happeir with the results.
 Our TV scanned in over 80 channels and the reception is crystal clear.
 Thank you a bunch for all of your help.

 You are welcome!
 Thanks for doing business with us.